Stochastic Localization Methods for Convex Discrete Optimization via Simulation: Numerical Experiments

-We next compare the performance of gradient-based and stochastic cutting-plane algorithms (Section \ref{sec:multi-dim}) on multi-dimensional problems.
-To facilitate comparison, we consider the separable convex function minimization problem, where the optimal solution and optimal objective value are exact.
-Algorithm-wise, we consider the truncated subgradient descent method in~\citet{zhang2020discrete}, Vaidya's method, the random walk method and the dimension reduction method.
-The dimension and scale of the separable convex model are chosen as $d\in\{2,6,10\}$ and $N\in\{50,100,150\}$.
-The optimality guarantee parameters are chosen as $\epsilon=(d!)^{1/d} / 5,\delta=10^{-6}$, respectively.
-The choice of $\epsilon$ ensures that the $\epsilon$-sub-level set of objective function covers a ``flat region'' of the landscape.
-Same as the one-dimensional case, we compute the average simulation cost of $400$ independently generated models to approximate the expected simulation cost.
-Moreover, early stopping conditions are designed to terminate algorithms early when little progress is achieved for every iteration.
-For the truncated subgradient descent method, we maintain the empirical mean of stochastic objective function values up to the current iteration and terminate the algorithm if the empirical mean does not decrease by $\epsilon/\sqrt{N}$ after $O(d\epsilon^{-2}\log(1/\delta))$ consecutive iterations.
-For Vaidya's method and the random walk method, we terminate the algorithm if the empirical mean of the last $3$ iterations does not decrease by $2\epsilon/(d\sqrt{N})$.
-For the dimension reduction method, we terminate the algorithm if the polytope is empty.
-Also, we have observed that using $(N\epsilon/4,\delta/4)$-$\mathcal{SO}$ oracles is enough for producing high-probability guarantee within the range $N\leq 150$.
+We next compare the performances of the truncated stochastic subgradient descent algorithm \citep{zhang2020discrete} and stochastic localization methods proposed in this work.
+We first consider the separable convex function minimization problem, where we can compute the optimality gap and verify the $\epsilon$-optimality.
+The dimension and scale of the separable convex model are chosen as $d\in\{2,6,10,15\}$ and $N\in\{50,500,5000\}$.
+The optimality guarantee parameters are chosen as $\epsilon=d$ and $\delta=10^{-6}$, respectively.
+The empirical choice of $\epsilon$ ensures that any $\epsilon$-optimal solution $x^0$ satisfies $\|x^0-x^*\|_1 \leq d^{5/6} \ll N$.
+We compute the average simulation cost of $10$ independently generated models to estimate the expected simulation cost.
+Moreover, early stopping conditions are designed to terminate algorithms early when little progress is made at any iteration.
+For the subgradient descent method, we maintain the empirical mean of stochastic objective function values up to the current iteration and terminate the algorithm if the empirical mean does not decrease by $O(\epsilon/\sqrt{N})$ after $O[d\epsilon^{-2}\log(1/\delta)]$ consecutive iterations.
+For stochastic cutting-plane methods, we terminate the algorithm if the empirical mean of the objective function of the last $5$ iterations does not decrease by $\epsilon/d$.
+For the dimension reduction method, we terminate the algorithm early if the polytope is empty.
+Furthermore, we have observed that using $(N\epsilon/4,\delta/4)$-$\mathcal{SO}$ oracles in localization methods is sufficient for producing high-probability guarantees on this example.